1. Your first sentence matters!

 5. Therapist badges

-Therapist badges reflect important factors, including the time it takes for therapists to confirm new bookings and how often therapists cancel appointments, to make decision-making easier for clients.
-These factors influence a client’s experience of therapy and therefore therapists receive profile badges based on these insights.
+Important!
+Therapist badges reflect important factors - including the time it takes for therapists to confirm new bookings and how often therapists cancel their new appointments.
+Badges are used by clients to inform their therapist choice.

 6. Proofread your profile